restraint-harness/restraint/docs/commands.rst

     RSTRNT_TASKID=<task_id>

 .. note::
-   <port> is a numeric value representing the dynamic port used to communication with `restraintd`.
+   <port> is a numeric value representing the port used to communicate with `restraintd`.
    <recipe_id> and <task_id> are the numeric values assigned to your running jobs recipe and task.

 To utilize the environment variables option when executing a command outside your job, the command